VectorInstitute/PromptEngineering/src/reference_implementations/fairness_measurement/README.md

 Open the Jupyter notebook `fairness_measurement/group-fairness-plots.ipynb` to load the predictions and interactively evaluate the bias of each model.

 You do not need a GPU for this notebook.
 However, you might need to install additional packages for plotting.
 Refer to the notebook for more details.

+Note that the notebook is capable of visualizing confidence intervals.
+However, to see the intervals, you will need to run Step 1 at least twice with the same `MODEL`, `DATASET`, `NUM_PARAMS`, but different `RUN_ID` values.
+Otherwise, the CI widths in the notebook will be NaN and no confidence interval will be plotted.